MWindows99/Python-WordCloud/README.md

  ## emoji lib
      pip3 install emoji --upgrade

-# Settings
+# How to USE
-You need to input Twitter API Key to "gettimeline.py" and "ptw.py".
+1.Input Twitter API Key to "config.py" and "ptw.py".
+2.Input your Twitter User ID to "gettimeline.py".
+That's all.

 # How to run
 You can run this program with this command.
 After you ran "main.py", please wait to finish the progress.